Milo-group/Enriching-Reaction-Scopes-by-Classification-/README.md

 # Classify Chemical Reaction Conditions with the R Package `rxn.cond.class`

-`rxn.cond.class` is an R package designed to classify and visualize logistic regreesion classification models for chemical reaction conditions using both ordinal and non-ordinal models.
+`rxn.cond.class` is an R package designed to classify and visualize logistic regression classification models for chemical reaction conditions using both ordinal and non-ordinal models.
 It includes functionality for similarity-based sampling, model ranking, model evaluation, and heatmap visualization for model performance.

 ## Installation